lawrencet91/toy-robot-cli/README.md

 1. cd into this folder's root folder and run npm install to install all project dependencies

 Running Toy Robot
-1. Run npm start in your command line at the project's root.
+1. Run npm start in your command line at the project's root or you can pass in a text file
+   - npm start D:\PD\toy-robot-cli\src\test.txt

 Running the tests
 1. Run npm test in your command line at the project's root.